 An introductory course which includes a survey of aqueous titration methods, the evaluation of analytical data, and an introduction to electrochemistry, UV visible absorption spectroscopy and chromatography.
+Prerequisite: CHEM 100 or 120.
 Three credits and lab.

 321 Intermediate Organic Chemistry